return to Natural Dog Health Remedies

 The ASPCA Animal Poison Control Center have conducted tests on suspected grapes and raisins for pesticides, heavy metals, and fungal contaminants.
 However, the results so far have all been negative.

-Without a clear understanding as to how raisins and grapes cause toxicity in dogs, and since even small amount can cause serious health problems, all cases of ingestion should be considered potentially dangerous.
+Without a clear understanding as to how raisins and grapes cause toxicity in dogs, and since even small amount can cause serious or even fatal health consequences, all cases of ingestion should be considered potentially dangerous.

-Raisin and Grape Toxicity in Dogs - Symptoms
+Symptoms of Raisin and Grape Poisoning in Dogs

-Early symptoms of grape toxicity in dogs (within about six hours of eating grapes or raisins) include:
+Early symptoms of grape poisoning in dogs (within about six hours of eating grapes or raisins) include:

 • Vomiting and diarrhea (Partially digested grapes or raisins may be seen in the vomit, fecal material or both)